Japanese mythology: The Japanese pantheon

 Japanese gods and goddesses, called kami, are uniquely numerous (there are at least eight million) and varied in power and stature.
 They are usually descendants from the original trio of gods that were born from nothing in the primordial oil that was the world before the kami began to shape it.
 There are easily as many kami in Japanese myth as there are distinct natural features, and most kami are associated with natural phenomena.
 Kami can take many shapes and forms, some look almost human in depictions found by archaeologists; meanwhile, other kami look like hybrids of humans and creatures, or may not look human at all.
 One example of a kami who looks almost human in depictions is the ruler of the Seas Ryujin.
-On the other hand, kami like Ningi and Amaterasu are often depicted as human in their forms.
+On the other hand, kami like Ninigi and Amaterasu are often depicted as human in their forms.

 Shinto originated in Japan, and the Kojiki and Nihon Shoki tell the tales of the Shinto pantheon's origins.
-It is important to note that Shinto is still practiced today in Japan.
+Shinto is still practiced today in Japan.
 In Shinto belief, kami has multiple meanings and could also be translated as "spirit" and all objects in nature have a kami according to this system.
 Myths often tell stories of particular, local deities and kami; for example, the kami of a mountain or a nearby lake.
 Most kami take their origins from Shinto beliefs, but the influence of Buddhism also affected the pantheon.
 Contact with other cultures usually had some influence on Japanese myth.
 In the fourteenth century, Christianity found its way to Japan through St. Francis Xavier and there was also contact with westerners.
 However, during the Tokugawa shogunate Christians were executed in Japan.
 Twenty Christians were crucified before that while Toyotomi Hideyoshi was consolidating his power after the assassination of Oda Nobunaga.
 Christianity was banned in Japan until well into the nineteenth century.